mongodb/mut/README.md

 2. Go to the releases page, find the newly-created release draft and fill out the release description, generate release notes, etc.

-3. Update the version of `mut` the workerpool pulls in by update its Dockerfile.
+3. Finally, update the version number in pyproject.toml.

-Create a release tag of the format `v[0-9]x`.
-GitHub actions will do the rest and build your bundle.